-- Then, use a grafting knife to chop slice in a V form so that the scion slots perfectly into the rootstock slit.
+- Use a grafting knife to chop slice in a V form so that the scion slots perfectly into the rootstock slit.
 Then, use a pair of clippers to cut the top of your rootstock plant.
 Then slice down the middle of the rootstock plant about 1 cm.
 Join the two pieces together and secure with tape.
 Apply grafting wax to seal the union.
-The most important key to successful grafting is properly positioning the scion on rootstock are aligned and touch each other. - Another grafting technique is whip grafting and consists in cutting the stems at a matching angle so that the scion and rootstock would join. - Within 10 to 15 days, you'll notice that the graft has formed a callus (hard whitish tissue).
+The most important key to successful grafting is properly positioning the scion c so that the cambium layer of both scion and rootstock are aligned and touch each other. - Another grafting technique is whip grafting and consists in cutting the stems at a matching angle so that the scion and rootstock would join. - Within 10 to 15 days, you'll notice that the graft has formed a callus (hard whitish tissue).
 If not, the grafting has probably failed.